Antonhansel/DroneTracker/README.md

 ### Development
 Want to contribute?
 Great!
 Feel free to open an issue or make a pull request!

+In the config.js file located in config.js you can change the defaults ports off the application.

+Set the 'dev' option to true when working on parts of the project that do no require to be connected to an ARDrone.
+Navdata will be injected on the client level and the server will not try to connect to the image stream.

 ### API
 The API is a socket.io server listening on port 3000.